nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 1. Configure the application version to be 2.
    To do so, either change ``CONFIG_APPLICATION_VERSION`` to 2 in the :file:`prj.conf` file, or select :guilabel:`Project` > :guilabel:`Configure nRF Connect SDK Project` > :guilabel:`HTTP application update sample` in |SES| and change the value for :guilabel:`Application version`.
    Then rebuild the application.
 #.
-Upload the file :file:`update.bin` to the server you have chosen.
+Upload the file :file:`app_update.bin` to the server you have chosen.
    To upload the file on nRF Cloud, click :guilabel:`Upload` for the firmware URL that you generated earlier.
-   Then select the file :file:`update.bin` and upload it.
+   Then select the file :file:`app_update.bin` and upload it.
 #.
 Reset your nRF9160 DK to start the application.
 #.
 Open a terminal emulator and observe that an output similar to this is printed: